Glisenti Model 1910: Description

-Replacement
+Further development

-Metallurgica Bresciana già Tempini in 1912 attempted to improve the design of the Model 1910.
+In 1912, Metallurgica Bresciana già Tempini attempted to improve the design of the Model 1910.
 The improved pistol, referred to as the 'Brixia' (as all M.B.T. prototypes were) mod.
 1912, was submitted to the Royal Italian Army for approval.
 The Brixia had a strengthened frame and removed the grip safety but was not a big enough improvement to make a change in the Royal Italian Army.
 The Brixia was later to be sold to the civilian market but the outbreak of World War I led to the cancellation of the project.
-This variant got adopted by the Italian Royal Navy as Pistola Automatica Mod.
+This variant was adopted by the Italian Royal Navy as Pistola Automatica Mod.
 1913 tipo "Regia Marina", produced from 1913 to 1914 in 5,000 units.

 The mod.
 1910 remained in production just for two years, 1909 and 1910, with about 33,000 units produced.
 The mod.
 1910 pistol was the most widespread automatic pistol in use by Italian Army officers, until it began to be phased out by the Spanish produced Ruby pistol and Beretta M1915.
 The Glisenti was declared obsolete once replaced by the Beretta Mod.
 34, but saw limited service in World War II.